I’m available on a limited basis for speaking engagements worldwide, including presenting at conferences and holding workshops.

 You can find out more about me below, and on my About page (which also contains my full contact details).

-I most enjoy speaking about Spatial IT aspects of Geospatial workflows, including everything from determining needs of the tasks to pragmatic software/hardware choices and even designing and developing custom spatial scripting workflows.
+I most enjoy speaking about Spatial IT, Digital Twins, developing applications with Maps and 3D, aspects of digital workflows, including everything from determining needs of the tasks to pragmatic software/hardware choices and even designing and developing custom scripting workflows.
 I try to pitch my sessions such that they will be enjoyed and understood by technical and non-technical audiences alike.
 I particularly enjoy delivering opening or closing keynote presentations.

 For workshops, I enjoy collaborative sessions talking about difficulties faced by the workshop’s attendees, with implementation details taking second place to best principles.

-Past topics covered include: Future of GIS, Staying Relevant with GIS and Technology, Crowdsourcing and Professional GIS, Data Sharing, GIS in the Cloud, Scripting GIS and others.
+Past topics covered include Introduction to Digital Twins, Staying Relevant with GIS and Technology, Crowdsourcing and Professional Data, Data Sharing, Mapping in the Cloud, Scripting Analysis, and others.
 Most of my talks are posted on Speaker Deck.